-If you do not hold a European passport and you will be in Spain for 90 days or more for your program, you must apply for a Schengen student visa prior to your arrival.
-Please note that students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition for SLU-Madrid to issue your student visa documentation.
+If you do not hold a European passport and you will be in Spain for 90 days or more for your program, you must apply for a Spanish student visa at your nearest consulate.
+Please note that students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition in order for SLU-Madrid to issue your student visa documentation.
 While your consulate is the best source of information, we can get you started on the basics on our Visas for Spain page.